Complaints about rental providers and agents

 - Refusing to refund a holding deposit [section 50]

-- Asking you things the law says you cannot be asked about, such as your bond history, or asking for credit card or bank statements that contain your daily transactions [section 30C]
+- Asking you things the law says you cannot be asked about, such as your bond history, or asking for credit card or bank statements that show your daily transactions [section 30C]

 - Inappropriately using your personal information, such as selling your contact details or using your details to send you promotional material [section 30B]